hagt/ada.github.io/ontology/README.md

-## The AdA Ontology
+## The AdA Filmontology

 ![Image Ontology Excerpt](ontology_excerpt.png)

-The AdA ontology is a systematic vocabulary and data model of film-analytical terms and concepts for fine-grained semantic video annotations.
+The AdA filmontology is a systematic vocabulary and data model of film-analytical terms and concepts for fine-grained semantic video annotations.

 ### Purpose